loveAvocado/loveAvocado/README.md

-- 👋 Hi, I’m a lovely Avocado
+- 👋 Hi, I’m Eriko..
-- 🇺🇦 Stand with Ukraine and people who suffer from tyranny..
+- 🇺🇦 Stand with Ukraine

 <!---
 loveAvocado/loveAvocado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.